antublue/test-engine/README.md

 for (each test class in the Collection<Class<?>>) {

-  for each test class, create a thread (default thread count = machine processor count)
+  create a thread to test the class (default thread count = machine processor count)

   thread {

     invoke the test class "@TestEngine.ParameterSupplier" method to get a Stream<Parameter>

     invoke the test class "@TestEngine.BeforeClass" methods

     create a single instance of the test class

     for (each Parameter in the Stream<Parameter>) {

       set all test instance "@TestEngine.Parameter" fields to the Parameter object

       invoke all test instance "@TestEngine.Parameter" methods with the Parameter object

       invoke all test instance "@TestEngine.BeforeAll" methods

       for (each "@TestEngine.Test" method in the test class) {

         invoke all test instance "@TestEngine.BeforeEach" methods

         invoke the test instance "@TestEngine.Test" method

         invoke all test instance "@TestEngine.AfterEach" methods
       }

       invoke all test instance "@TestEngine.AfterAll" methods
     }

     invoke all test class "@TestEngine.AfterClass" methods }
 }
 ```